pmd/pmd/.github/ISSUE_TEMPLATE/1rule_violation_false-negative.md

 ---
-name: Rule violation (false negative)
+name: Rule violation (false-negative)
-about: Let us know about a false negative
+about: Let us know about a false-negative (no violation is reported on problematic code)
 title: ''
 labels: 'a:false-negative'
 assignees: ''